Posterno/posterno/readme.txt

 == Changelog ==

+= 1.2.15 25 January 2021 =

+- Tweak: added 2 filters to the templates override logic - needed for compatibility with the Elementor addon.

 = 1.2.14 9th December 2020 =

 - Fix: opening hours not saving when creating a listing from the admin panel under specific conditions.